Equality, Diversity and Inclusion

 In practice, this means:

-• Listening to different points-of-view to improve how we run the place
+- Listening to different points-of-view to improve how we run the organisation;

 Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.